willhowes/CV/README.md

 Below are some of the skills I have gained as a developer from attending Makers Academy, online and adult education courses, and self-led learning.

 ##### I can make software
 At Makers I have proved I can build software, from scratch if necessary, using test-driven development.
 This can be seen from the projects in my Github Repository which I have built on my own and in teams.
-Please note that, due to the fast-paced nature of learning to code Makers Academy, some of the projects are only part complete.
+Please note that, due to the fast-paced nature of learning to code Makers Academy, some of the projects are only partially complete.

 * An example of a group project I was a part of ['Angels - a Facebook copy'](https://github.com/Kaymo1990/acebook---CharliesAngels)
 * An example of a solo project: ['Bowling Scorecard](https://github.com/willhowes/bowling-challenge)